kzl5010/JavaScript-Path-Learner/readme.md

 With this Algorithm Visualizer, users will be able to:

-- [ ] Choose the endpoint for a "maze" solving algorithms
+- [ ] Choose the startpoint and endpoint for a "maze" solving algorithms
 - [ ] Choose the settings for randomized initial states and characteristics, e.g. weighted vs. unweighted.

 In addition, this project will include: